raymond-w-ko/omegacomplete.vim/README.md

 along with the compiled Boost C++ libraries for boost::asio.
 Your version of VIM also needs to have the Python 2.X bindings.

+If you use Visual Studio 2008 and have Boost compiled and installed in "C:\Boost", then you can just compiled with the solution file.

 ## Completion Types

 ### Prefix Completion